baugarten/node-restful/README.md

 ## Usage

+Here is a [tutorial](benaugarten.com/blog/2013/01/31/restful-a-better-rest-api-using-node-dot-js-with-express/) on how to use Restful

 There is a good example application under examples/notes.

 I will also show some features and use cases for them, how to set up routes, etc.